filt3rek/hscript-template/README.md

 ## Last word

-This little class is simplier to use than the explanation with my wonderful english in this Readme file to read and understand :rofl:
+This little lib is simplier to use than the explanation with my wonderful english in this Readme file to read and understand :rofl: